brianliu1412/Site-Prework/README.md

 First, I would implement a couple more optional features such as programming a limited amount of time for each guess, adding specific sounds/audio per button, and adding the option of 3 guesses before the game ends.
 One of my fancier ideas was to have a random tone duration per sound and have players replicate the duration of the tone.
-For example, the first tone is around 1/4 second while the second tone is around 1/2 of a second.
+For example, the first tone is around 1/4 second while the second tone is around 1 second.
 The player would then have to perform a short press on the first tone and a longer press on the second tone.
 Next, I would revamp my UI to have a more consistent and clean look by adding a font to match my beach theme and including more images as background objects like a sun and palm trees.
 I love flat and minimalistic design, so I would add consistent vector